Knight Crusader: Plot summary

 These events are shown through the experiences of Philip d'Aubigny.
 Philip is a young nobleman who was born in Outremer, descendant of a Norman knight who rode with the First Crusade.
 Philip's father is a Baron of the High Court of Jerusalem and lord of the castle of Blanch Garde.
 Philip befriends a Turk, Jusuf, whom he rescues from robbers, and later impresses the king by his superior swordsmanship in a duel, gaining his knighthood.
 Philip overhears much discussion about the complex political and military situation.
 He suffers on the desert march, sees his father die in battle and is taken prisoner.

 Philip has a relatively easy captivity in the household of Jusuf's father Usamah in Damascus, but chafes to be free.
-With Hospitaller help he and his friend Gilbert escape over the walls.
+With the Hospitallers help he and his friend Gilbert escape over the walls.
 They make their way to Krak, the great Hospitaller fortress, after an encounter with the Assassins.
 Philip commits himself to the service of Richard of England and during the campaigns of the Third Crusade becomes one of the most celebrated knights of Christendom.

 In the final chapters of the novel, Philip and his company of Crusaders arrive in Britain, where he takes part in a jousting tournament at Cardiff Castle.
 He learns from his squire's father that his family's castle at Llanstephan has been taken by an ally of Prince John's and leads a raiding party to win it back.